ServontiusT/UMN_Project1/README.md

 ```
 ![Increase In Home Prices](./images/Increase_In_Home_Prices.png)

+>1.
 From 2008 to 2015 home sale prices stayed realtively flat with small increases each year.
 Around 2016 sale prices have seen a steady increase in pricing.
 A short synopsis for each city is listed below
-> 1. Toledo: Toledo has had the smallest increase in home prices over the last 14 years.
-It saw a significant decrease in value in March of 2014 followed by a significant incrase by August of 2014 and then steadily has increased since.
+>2.
+Toledo is the smallest market and had the smallest increase in home prices over the last 14 years.
+Kansas City, Oklahoma City, Madison and Des Moines round out the remaining small markets and the increase in home sales were similar for all three - increasing slightly with a sharper increase in the last 18 months.
-> 2. Kansas City: Kansas City has seen a consistent incrase in home prices over the last 14 years.
-The graph doesn't reflect any sharp increase or decreases in home prices but seasonality seems to be a factor.
-> 3. Oklahoma City: Oklahoma City has seen a consistent increase in home prices over the last 14 years.
-The graph doesn't reflect any sharp increase or decrease in home prices and seasonality seems to be less of a factor than Kansas City.
-> 4. Chicago:  Chicago saw a decrease in home prices from February 2008 to February 2012 then saw a sharp incrase in July 2012 and then a sharp drop again in February 2013.
-Prices were on the rise but much more volitile than any other city.
-> 5. Minneapolis:  Minneapolis saw a slight decrease in prices from 2008 through 2012 but has seen a steady increase since.
+>3.
+Chicago's home prices droped from 2008 to 2013 and have been on the risesince but it appears this housing market is much more volitile than any other city.
+Minneapolis also saw a slight decrease in prices from 2008 through 2012 but has seen a steady increase since.
 The increase seems higher than the other cities and has seen a sharp increase since January 2021.
-> 6. Denver: Denver has seen a steady increase in home prices over the last 14 years with a sharper increase in the last 5 years.
+>4.
+Denver has seen a steady increase in home prices over the last 14 years with a sharper increase in the last 5 years.
 Denver home prices have consistently been the highest of all markets.
-> 7. Madison: Madison home prices stayed realtively flat from 2008 to 2014 and has steadily rose since.
-Home prices have seen a steeper increase in prices over the last 18 months.
-> 8. Des Moines: Des Moines home prices stayed relatively flat from 2008 to 2012 and since has steadily rose since.

 Secondly we looked at the affordability of each city in comparison with the median income of those markets.
 From the United States Census we were able to find the median family income for the 8 metro areas from 2017 through 2021